 These graduates are the examples we envisaged for their communities when Yalari was established.
-Well educated, confident and ambitious, they are the future leaders of this country contributing in so many different ways to a society where everyone is born equal, can live equal, and can feel equal.
+Well educated, confident and ambitious, they are the future leaders of this country contributing in many different ways to a society where everyone is born equal, can live equal, and can feel equal.

 Families across the country are putting finishing touches to their applications for scholarships for the following school year.
 Yalari applications close at the end of April.
 Applications involve a comprehensive written submission from students and families, plus supporting documentation in the form of school reports, references and medical information.

 The schools have a rich offering of activities available for students to participate in.
 Being active and involved in the extra curricular activities helps our students in coping with some of the difficulties of boarding school life.

 Yalari holds many special events each year for the students, from camps for each year group to activities based on students’ talents for writing, music, art and sport.
 These are generally run on weekends or in school holidays so as to minimise the interruption to the students’ academic studies.

 June also sees the first of four Fundraising Dinners for the year.
 The dinners are held in Sydney, Brisbane, Melbourne and Adelaide and are a vital way for Yalari to engage with its supporters and showcase the work that is being done.
 They are renowned for being inspiring and memorable evenings.

 The Yalari students from each state attend the relevant dinner, as well as many of their families.
 Our students act as MCs, give keynote speeches, and Indigenous performers entertain the audience.

 Put together by our volunteer organising committees in Brisbane, Sydney, Melbourne and Adelaide, they raise much needed funds for the organisation and introduce Yalari to more people and supporters each year.